NASA DAACs

 USER TYPES: These were the four user types discovered from the research.

-We were then able to identify how these users were performing their research, where they would interact with the DAACs, and where the problems would emerge.
+With an understanding of each of these user types, we were better able to understand how they were performing their research, where they would interact with the DAACs, and where the problems would emerge.

 User Journeys